Paciolan/remote-component/README.md

 Create `src/externals.js`, this will hold your dependencies.
 Next, create `src/components/RemoteComponent.js` to link the dependencies to `RemoteComponent`.

-### src/externals.js
+### `src/externals.js`

-Include dependencies your web application to inject them into the `RemoteComponent`.
-Expose a function called `requires`.
+The web application can include dependencies and inject them into the `RemoteComponent`.

+Create a the file `src/externals.js` and expose a function called `requires`.

 ```javascript
 const externals = {